 Unlike multi-level marketing business opportunities, which allow people to sell products in addition to recruiting others to join their team, envelope stuffing scams offer nothing like this.
 The only way to make money is to recruit others for the same scam, making this job completely illegitimate.
 Yes, some jobs do allow you to recruit others and earn commissions, but this shouldn’t be the only way to make money.

-Legitimate Work-From-Home Opportunities to Consider Instead
+Legitimate Work from Home Jobs to Consider Instead

 But what if you’re still looking for similar ways to make money from home?